 Office HoursSalem campus

 Fall Term 2014

 "Computer science is no more about computers than astronomy is about telescopes."Despite its name, much of computer science is not focused on the study of computers themselves.
 Computer science spans a wide range of topics, from its theoretical and algorithmic foundations to cutting-edge developments in robotics, computer vision, intelligent systems, bioinformatics and other areas.
 What these different areas of study all have in common is a focus on studying ways to solve problems through computation with algorithms.
 (An algorithm is simply a step by step process for solving a problem.)

 Computer science students generally go on to do one of two things professionally:

-- Design and implement software - using their training to create
+- Design and implement software - using their training to develop new computer applications

 - Develop new ways to use computers either doing either pure or applied research